Adult Orthodontics Treatment

 Did you know that more adults than ever before are discovering the power of orthodontics?
 Today, nearly one in four orthodontic patients are over the age of 18.
 Whether you have never had treatment before, or if you had treatment as a child and have seen your smile shift, there is no time like the present to discover the way a new smile can change your life.

-A straighter smile often means a healthier smile, and a properly-aligned bite means healthier and stronger teeth.
+A straighter smile often means a healthier smile and a properly-aligned bite means healthier and stronger teeth.
 Crooked, crowded, and otherwise misaligned teeth are harder to keep clean.
-These issues can lead to an increased risk for cavities and gum disease.
-A poorly-aligned bite can place excessive wear and tear on the teeth due to the abnormal pressure being placed when biting down.
+These issues can lead to an increased risk of cavities and gum disease.
+A poorly aligned bite can place excessive wear and tear on the teeth due to the abnormal pressure being placed when biting down.
 This type of bite can lead to erosion of the enamel, chipping, cracking, and breaking.

 Adults also have other dental issues that most adolescents do not.
 Periodontal disease is very common and affects nearly half of adults over the age of 30.
 While common, it can wreak havoc on a smile and make orthodontic treatment more difficult.
 Gum disease can cause loss of bone which can negatively affect long-term orthodontic results.
 Before orthodontic treatment can begin, periodontal disease will need to be treated and under control.

 Adult patients benefit from the many advances in the orthodontic world, resulting in more treatment options than ever before.
 Today, you can choose from metal braces or clear aligners, and everything in between.

 No matter what treatment option you choose, the mechanics of moving your teeth are the same.
 The appliance applies a constant, yet gentle, force to the teeth to guide them to their ideal locations.
 Innovations in the orthodontic world have led to a variety of methods to achieve these results.
 The treatment option that is right for you is as personal as your smile.

 After The Active Phase of your Orthodontic Treatment